Current page

 Why Early Consultation Matters

 • Accurate Diagnosis: Early consultation allows for timely PSA testing, digital rectal exams (DRE), and imaging studies.
-Dr. Narain ensures that elevated PSA levels or abnormal findings are accurately evaluated.
+I ensure that elevated PSA levels or abnormal findings are accurately evaluated.

-• Customized Treatment Plans: Every patient is unique.
-Dr. Tushar tailors treatment strategies based on age, overall health, cancer stage, and patient preferences.
+• Personalised Treatment Plans: Every patient is unique.
+I tailor strategies based on age, overall health, cancer stage (if any), and patient preferences.

-• Minimally Invasive Options: As a specialist Prostate Cancer Robotic Surgeon at Max Hospital, Dr. Tushar uses robotic-assisted procedures that reduce complications, minimize pain, and speed up recovery.
+• Minimally Invasive Options: As a Prostate Cancer Robotic Surgeon at Max Hospital, I use robotic-assisted procedures that reduce complications, minimise pain, and speed up recovery when surgery is the right path.

-• Preventive Guidance: Beyond treatment, he provides advice on lifestyle, diet, and preventive measures to maintain prostate health and reduce future risks.
+• Preventive Guidance: Beyond treatment, I provide advice on lifestyle and preventive measures to maintain prostate health and reduce future risks.

 • Monitoring and Follow-Up: Regular follow-up appointments help track PSA trends, detect recurrence early, and adjust care plans as needed.